Prometheus850/My-Gnostic-Relevation/README.md

   of transcendence and cosmic order
 - **Yazidism**, as an ancient spiritual tradition with its own internal integrity and depth
-- **Spiritual or symbolic Satanism**, when understood as an individual, non-violent, non-sectarian path focused on autonomy, ethics, and self-reflection
+- **Spiritual Satanism**, when understood as an individual, non-violent, non-sectarian path focused on autonomy, ethics, and self-reflection, i dont support ONA, JoS, MLO, and other they are opponents of true Satanism

 At the same time, I explicitly reject **sectarian or organizational forms of Satanism** that revolve around cruelty, extremism,